 The council's risk management strategy ensures proper management of the risks to the achievement of the council's priorities and helps decision making.
 In the council's day-to-day operations, a framework of internal controls (e.g. authorisation, reconciliations, separation of duties, etc) controls the risks of fraud or error, and this framework is reviewed by internal audit.
+The council has appropriate arrangements in place to deal with fraud and corruption risks and is committed to maintaining its vigilance to tackle fraud.
 Partnership working is governed by agreements, protocols or memoranda of understanding relevant to the type of work or relationship involved.
 The council's legal services and procurement teams ensure that all are fit for purpose and the council's interests are protected.